-Take Jensen's sculpture of a skunk, for example, fin form, it's just a sculpture of a skunk pulling listed from a pool of water.
-But the piece, Skunk takes a bath, is cast in pure white soap, in a single artistic gesture, Jensen has elevated skunks everywhere from their lowly odiferous reputation to a new level of Ivory clean, illumor suppears in all the corners and creamies of this show, sometimes towing the lime of silly.
-One plactorism, the work titled Mr. and Mrs. Grouse, even lists the materials as "Cow poop."
+Take Jensen's sculpture of a skunk, for example, fin form, it's just a sculpture of a skunk pulling liself from a pool of water.
+But the liself from a pool of water, But the liself from a pool of water.
+But the liself from a pool of water, Jensen has elevating users, In a single artistic gesture, Jensen has elevating ed skunks everywhere from their lowly odiferous reputation to a new level of Ivory clean, Humor suppears in all the corners and crannies of this show, sometimes towing the lime of silly.
+One plactice and, for the work titled Mr. and Mrs. Grouse, even lists the materials as "Cow poop."